-As a consequence, the Mayor is a fulltime job and Councillors and Community Board Members are generally part time jobs.
+Consequently, the mayor is considered a fulltime job and councillors and community board members are generally considered part-time jobs.

-Q56 How many elected members are there?
+Q56.
+How many elected members are there?

-A Elections are being held for:
+- A Elections are being held for:

-- Mayor (elected 'at large') - Councillors 10 (elected from 4 wards) - Community Board Members 24 (elected from 4 community boards)\ - Bay of Plenty Regional Council Members 2 from the Eastern Bay of Plenty General Constituency or 1 from the Kohi Maori Constituency - Bay of Plenty District Health Board Members 7 (elected 'at large'). - \ a representation arrangements review undertaken in 2015 reduced the number of community boards to 4 (from 5) and the number of community board members to 24 (from 30).
-A final determination however is still to be made by the Local Government Commission by early April 2016.
+- mayor (elected 'at large')

+- councillors 10 (elected from 4 wards)

+- community board members 26 (elected from 4 community boards)

+- Bay of Plenty Regional Council members

+either 2 from the Eastern Bay of Plenty

+General Constituency or 1 from the Kohi

+Māori Constituency

+- Bay of Plenty District Health Board Members - 7 (elected 'at large').